Getting started

 "Authenticated" in the context of sq

-means: "The right thing".
+means "The right thing".
 Its main usage is in the selection or designation of a certificate.
 If you designate a certificate by its fingerprint, this designation is distinct, as fingerprints are unique.
-Designating by User ID is not, as these cannot be deduced from the key material like a fingerprint.
-To use the binding between a certificate and a User ID to designate a certificate (for instance to select a certificate by an email address), this binding has to be authenticated.
-It has to be manually marked as valid.
+Designating by User ID is not, as these cannot be deduced from the key material like a fingerprint can.
+To use the binding between a certificate and a User ID to designate a certificate (for instance to select a certificate by an email address), this binding has to be authenticated; it has to be manually marked as valid or inherit authenticity by being certified by a trust introducer.

 Public Key Infrastructure (PKI)